 Tax audits are sort of like root canals – you go every year and hope you don’t have to go through one.
 The difference is that at least a root canal is only one day of pain, a tax audit can be weeks of pain.
-The good news is that most of us get through every tax season without having to do much except fill out our annual turbo tax forms and send them in.
+The good news is that most of us get through every tax season without having to do much except fill out our annual turbo tax forms as we file taxes online and send them in..
 Others, sadly, are not so lucky.
 So what happens if you do get picked in the IRS’ wonderful tax audit lottery?
 Well, we will take a look at that and at what happens if they decide you owe money on your taxes.

 Tax audit prep – ALWAYS be prepared